Homemade Blueberry Pie is a classic recipe that everyone loves! Made with an easy pie crust, fresh blueberries and only four other simple ingredients.

 - Once chilled, split the dough into two pieces, so that you have a top and bottom part of the crust.

 The blueberry pie filling is super simple.
 Use fresh or frozen blueberries.
 Add sugar, flour, lime zest and juice in a bowl with blueberries.
 Mix everything together and pour into a pie crust.

-You can use lemon instead of lime, but we promise the lime flavor is the best for this pie.
+You can use lemon juice instead of lime, but we promise the lime flavor is the best for this pie.